Hypoelliptic and spectral estimates for the linearized Landau operator: Introduction

 we may rewrite the above equation as

 where the linearized Landau operator $\mathcal{P}$ takes the form

 with

-The operator $\mathcal{P}$ acts only in variables $(x,v)$, is non selfadjoint, and consists of a transport part which is skew-adjoint, a diffusion part acting only in the $v$ variable and a compact part.
-Using for example \cite{Wu2013ExponentialTD}, \cite{Guo2002}, we show that the diffusion part $\mathcal{L}_{1}$ is written as follows
+Operator $\mathcal{P}$ acts only in variables $(x,v)$, is non selfadjoint, and consists of a transport part which is skew-adjoint, a diffusion part acting only in the $v$ variable and a compact part (see for example Proposition 2.1 in \cite{degond1997dispersion}).
+Using for example \cite{Wu2013ExponentialTD}, \cite{strain2008exponential}, the diffusion part $\mathcal{L}_{1}$ is written as follows